EGO-Tech/starbase-ships/rigger/README.md

 Summary of the ship functions can be found on the YOLOL chips bolted behind the pilot chair.
 Swipe down on the lock to read each one.
 More detailed usage instructions are available below.

 To enter the ship, there is a button above the cockpit that will open a `Hatch`.
 Once inside you can also open and close the cockpit glass `Canopy`.
-Buttons for these are available in the pilot right side console and also on the cieling next to the hatch.
+Buttons for these are available in the pilot right side console and also on the ceiling next to the hatch.

 ### Flying the Ship

-**IMPORTANT:** Before flying the ship you should bind your keys by using the V key while sitting on the pilot chair.
+**IMPORTANT:** Before flying the ship you should bind your keys by using the `V` key while sitting on the pilot chair.
 You will to bind keys for FWD+/FWD- (for forward thrust, usually SHIFT and CTRL), YAW+/YAW- (for yaw, usually E and Q) and PCH+/PCH- (for pitch, usually S and W).

 ![Pilot Center Console](images/pilot_center_console.jpg)